 Dental implants aren’t real teeth, so they’re not vulnerable to cavities and decay.
 But this doesn’t mean you can throw your toothbrush!

 Your implants are only as healthy as the gum tissue surrounding them.
 If you neglect to brush and floss, bacteria will accumulate, infect the gums, and damage your implants.
 This is called peri-implantitis, and it can result in the loss of the bone that supports the implant.
 If not treated and resolved quickly, the implant will fail.

 Overall, caring for your implants can stay simple and effective:

 Dental implants are considered the Gold Standard in tooth replacement for a good reason: they transform lives.
-There are many benefits to using dental implants, including these three.
+There are many , including these three.